ad-si/Rust-Flashcards/cards.md

 . . .

-The underscore, `_`, means that we don't care about the value is inside the Err, it will not be binded to any variable.
+The underscore `_` means that we don't care about the value that is inside the `Err`.
+It will not be bound to any variable.

 ---